 Where the ground of discrimination is pregnancy or childbirth, the discrimination shall be deemed to be on the ground of sex.
 Where the ground of discrimination is refusal of a request to undergo a genetic test or to disclose, or authorize the disclosure of, the result of a genetic test, the discrimination shall be deemed to be on the ground of genetic characteristics.

-For greater certainty, discrimination occurs when a distinction, exclusion or preference has the effect of nullifying or impairing the employee, volunteer, consultants or other engaged in CIM activities rights to full and equal recognition and exercise od his or her rights and freedom.
+For greater certainty, discrimination occurs when a distinction, exclusion or preference has the effect of nullifying or impairing the employee, volunteer, consultants or other engaged in CIM activities rights to full and equal recognition and exercise of his or her rights and freedom.

 Workplace Harassment: